Intrinsic Mirror Symmetry: The construction and its variants

+Here $\kappa_1$ is the kink of the chosen MPL function along the vertical bounded edge, $\kappa_2$ the kink along the vertical unbounded edge emanating from the vertex labelled $W_2$, and $a\in\kk^\times$ a parameter determining the gluing data.
+The order $k$ can be chosen arbitrarily large by considering appropriate $I$.
+More universally one can also work over a base ring generated by $t_1,t_2,a^{\pm1}$ where $t_i$ pulls back to $t^{\kappa_i}$, see \cite[\S A2]{GHS}. \end{example}

 \begin{construction}[The torus action] Suppose we are in the situation of Example \ref{snccaseexample2}.
 Then there is a natural torus action on $\Spec R_I$ which has proved to be very useful, see e.g., \cite{GHKI}, \S5 or \cite{GHS}, \S4.4.
-Recall that $\Div_D(X)$ is the free abelian group generated by the irreducible components of $D$.
-One can easily describe an action of the algebraic torus $\Spec \kk[\Div_D(X)]$ on $\Spec R_I$, as follows.
-Equivalently, it is sufficient to give a $\Div_D(X)$-grading on $R_I$.
-We do this by defining the $D_i$-component of the degree of $\vartheta_p$ to be $\langle p, D_i\rangle$, and define the $D_i$-component of the degree of $t^A\in \kk[P]$ to be $D_i\cdot A$.
+Recall that $\Div_D(X)^*$ is the dual of the free abelian group generated by the irreducible components of $D$.
+One can easily describe an action of the algebraic torus $\Spec \kk[\Div_D(X)^*]$ on $\Spec R_I$, as follows.
+Indeed, it is sufficient to give a $\Div_D(X)^*$-grading on $R_I$.
+We do this by defining the $\Div_D(X)^*$-degree of $\vartheta_p$ to be $p\in\Div_D(X)^*$, and define the $\Div_D(X)^*$-degree of $t^A\in \kk[P]$ to be the functional given by $D_i\mapsto D_i\cdot A$.
 That our product rule on $R_I$ then respects the grading follows again from Corollary~\ref{cor:intersectionnumbers}.
 Indeed, if the coefficient of $t^A\vartheta_r$ is non-zero in the product $\vartheta_p\cdot\vartheta_q$, we have by that corollary that

 showing degrees are additive.

 The same holds in the log Calabi-Yau case. \end{construction}